viz-underground/data16/README.md

 __2)__ Build a viz in 48 hours and save it on Tableau Public.

 __3)__ Share the viz on Twitter with \#vizunderground and a link to your viz.
-Deadline for submission is 11:59PM on Thursday, 10-November A link to your viz will be added to this site.
+Deadline for submission is 11:59PM on Thursday, 10-November After you share a link to your viz will be added to this site with a corresponding hastag.

+__4)__ Get colleagues to vote from 8AM to 8PM on Friday 11-November.

 ## How to win
 On 11-November all submitted entries will be listed on this site with a corresponding hashtag.
 Much like the IronViz feeder competitions, the hashtag with the most tweets (by unique users) will determine the underground champion.
 The winner will get bragging rights to the first \#vizunderground competition.